Nl (format)

 The nl format is low-level and is designed for compactness, not for readability.
 It has both binary and textual representation.

 Most commercial and academic solvers accept this format either directly or through special driver programs.

 The open-source AMPL Solver Library distributed via Netlib and AMPL/MP library provide nl parsers that are used in many solvers.

+AMPL/MP library contains an NL writer and SOL reader.